Claude vs ChatGPT for Marketing Agencies: 2026 Comparison

 What This Stack Produces for Agency Output

-Agencies running a hybrid LLM stack report testing 3x more creative combinations per week without adding headcount.
 The routing layer eliminates decision fatigue around tool selection and keeps each model inside its performance envelope.
 Copy quality improves because Claude stops getting used for tasks it handles poorly, and ChatGPT stops getting forced into brand voice work it was not built for.
+The agencies getting the most from this approach are the ones who treat the routing layer as infrastructure, not an afterthought.

 For agencies building agentic marketing workflows, Claude Code and MCP give you an open-standard automation layer that connects to your CRM, ad platforms, and reporting tools.
+The Model Context Protocol is an open standard maintained by Anthropic that any tool or platform can adopt, which means automations you build today are not locked to a single vendor.
 ChatGPT’s proprietary function calling works inside the OpenAI ecosystem but does not port cleanly to external systems.
 The MCP advantage compounds over time as the protocol becomes the industry standard for AI-to-tool communication.

 What Does Claude vs ChatGPT Actually Cost for a Marketing Agency?